WE WISH YOU ALL A MERRY CHRISTMAS & HAPPY NEW YEAR

-Welcome to the thirty-sixth edition of the Clifton Campville with Thorpe Constantine Parish Council Newsletter.
+Welcome to this edition (No 42) of the Clifton Campville with Thorpe Constantine Parish Council Newsletter.

-The newsletter is now available on the websites www.cliftoncampville.com, www.hauntonvillage.co.uk and on the Parish Council notice boards.
-Alternatively if you wish to receive the newsletter electronically please send an email quoting your email address and house address to email@example.com
+The newsletter is available on the websites www.cliftoncampville.com, www.hauntonvillage.co.uk and on the Parish Council notice boards.
+Alternatively if you wish to receive the newsletter electronically please send an email quoting your email address to firstname.lastname@example.org

 Parish Council Vacancy